miguemiguemigue/Deep-Chords-Neo-Soul/README.md

 This project implements an LSTM-based neural network that learns neo-soul chord progressions from MIDI files and generates new chord progressions.
 The model is trained on MIDI files and is capable of producing MIDI outputs with predicted chord sequences.

+⚠️ **Note**: This is a test project, and the dataset used is really small.
+While the model generates musically correct chord progressions, there are several improvements that could be made, particularly in the preprocessing of MIDI files.
+One key improvement would be to avoid the inclusion of too many individual notes, which can interfere with the generation of coherent chord structures.

 ## Project Structure

 - **`train_model.py`**: Script for training the LSTM model on neo-soul MIDI files.